pudly/schmopera-hugo/content/articles/lighter-fare-vancouver-operas-the-elixir-of-love.md

 date = "2018-01-22T09:28:00-05:00"
 lastmod = "2018-01-23T09:37:00-05:00"
 publishDate = "2018-01-23T09:37:00-05:00"
-short_description = "\"Hegedus was brilliant in his comic interplay between the fake face he gives to the other characters and the interjections with his assistant, or his interludes to himself.
-When he believes his elixir is actually working in Act II, his reactions are incredibly funny, without taking anything away from his beautiful vocal performance.\"" slug = "lighter-fare-vancouver-operas-the-elixir-of-love" title = "Lighter fare: Vancouver Opera&#039;s The Elixir of Love"
+short_description = "&quot;Hegedus was brilliant in his comic interplay between the fake face he gives to the other characters and the interjections with his assistant, or his interludes to himself.
+When he believes his elixir is actually working in Act II, his reactions are incredibly funny, without taking anything away from his beautiful vocal performance.&quot;" slug = "lighter-fare-vancouver-operas-the-elixir-of-love" title = "Lighter fare: Vancouver Opera&#039;s The Elixir of Love"
 +++